 "Seclusion" is a term which is often misused and the action it describes is therefore sometimes confused with other responses.
-The Department of Health defines seclusion as:
+The most recent guidance from the Department of Health defines seclusion as:

 "The supervised confinement and isolation of a person, away from other users of services, in an area from which the person is prevented from leaving....Its sole aim is the containment of severely disturbed behaviour which is likely to cause harm to others."